abdulkalamazad1001/multi-threaded-http-server/README.md

 {
   "name": "Abdul Kalam Azad",
   "email": "ak@gmail.com",
-  "message": "This is a test JSON upload for the HTTP serve."
+  "message": "This is a test JSON upload for the HTTP server."
 }
 ```
 Upload using this command (in your project folder):